mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Krita has a lot of Blending modes, and thankfully all of Paint Tool Sai's are amongst them except binary.
 To manage the blending modes, each of them has a little check-box that you can tick to add them to the favorites.

 Multiple, Screen, Overlay and Normal are amongst the favorites.
-Krita's Luminosity is actually slightly different from Paint Tool Sai's and it replaces the relative brightness of a color with the relative brightness of the color of the layer.
+Krita's Luminosity is actually slightly different from Paint Tool Sai's and it replaces the relative brightness of color with the relative brightness of the color of the layer.

 Sai's Luminosity mode is actually the same as Krita's *Addition* or *linear dodge* mode.
 The Shade mode is the same as *Color Burn* and *Hard Mix* is the same as the lumi and shade mode.